Tutorial

 AOP GEE Data Availability

-Since we are adding AOP data to GEE on a rolling basis, the first thing you may want to do after reading in the image collections is to see what datasets are currently available on GEE.
+Since we are adding AOP data to GEE on a rolling basis, the first thing you may want to do after reading in the image collections is to determine which datasets are currently available on GEE.
 A quick way to do this is shown below:

 // list all available images in the NEON Surface Directional Reflectance Image Collection: